-The Federal Voting Assistance Program (FVAP) and the Defense Technical Information Center provide this website as a public service.
+The Federal Voting Assistance Program (FVAP) provides this website as a public service.

 Information presented on the Federal Voting Assistance Program website is considered public information and may be distributed or copied.
 Use of appropriate byline/photo/image credits is requested.

 For site management, information is collected for statistical purposes.
 This government computer system uses software programs to create summary statistics, which are used for such purposes as assessing what information is of most and least interest, determining technical design specifications and identifying system performance or problem areas.